FlorentMetz/docker-compose-symfony/README.md

 docker-compose run composer install
 ```

+To look up the logs:

 ```
 docker logs -f php|nginx
 ```

-to look up the logs.

 The nginx [vhost](nginx/vhost.conf) is setup to use [sf-app.local:8080](http://sf-app.local:8080) so don't forget to update your `/etc/hosts` to include